imagelessthought/imageless-mainroad/content/documentation/digital-signage-install.md

 ### Environment Variables for Backend
 This project requires certain environment variables to be set.
 Create a `.env` file in the root of your project and define the required variables. *Make sure to keep this file private and never commit it to version control*.

-Example .env file: /universal-signage/backend/.env -> ** This will run it on the localhost ONLY **
+Example .env file: /universal-signage/backend/.env -> ** The version below will run it on the localhost ONLY **

 ```
 NODE_ENV='production'
 #For Instance QA